TheIoTLearningInitiative/EmbeddedLinux/documentation/Objectives.md

 # Objectives

-- Create an Base Support Package based on Yocto Project
+- Create an Base Support Package from Yocto Project
 - Develop a Linux Kernel module